tomasbasham/bouncing-vim/README.md

   - remove the comment symbols when joining lines with `J`
   - only use one space after punctation ([wiki] (http://en.wikipedia.org/wiki/Sentence_spacing#Typography))

+* Enable breakindent if supported by the vim version.

 * Use 2-space soft tabs by defaults (it's overridden for some some languages with different conventions).